How to Structure Your Law Firm’s Blog Posts and Why It’s Important

 7. Meta Description

-Meta descriptions absolutely cannot be overlooked!
-They are short pieces of text that summarize what your web page is about.
+Meta descriptions are short pieces of text that summarize what your web page is about.
 Every time you’re on Google, you’ve seen them, and your blog needs them too.

-These meta descriptions will not only help the search engines understand your post, but it will allow readers to see if it’s the content they’re looking for before clicking it.
-Properly implementing meta descriptions throughout your post should help include your click through rate (CTR) as well.
+These meta descriptions will not only help the search engines understand your post, but will allow readers to see if it’s the content they’re looking for before clicking it.
+Properly implementing meta descriptions throughout your post should help include your click-through rate (CTR) as well.

-You need to make sure that each and every one of your blog posts demonstrates clear value to the readers.
-Whether it’s a how-to, a guide, list, explanation, or telling a story of your experience, every blog post needs to have a clear and obvious purpose.
+You need to make sure that each and every one of your blog posts demonstrate clear value to the readers.
+Whether it’s an informational blog, a legal update, news story, or case study, every blog post needs to have a clear and obvious purpose.

 When planning out a blog post, ensure that it will be of obvious value before you start writing it!